FedNow Service: Leveraging Real-Time Payments Across the U.S.

 Until recently, the U.S. market relied on legacy systems that struggled to keep up with time-sensitive payment needs.

-By enabling a broader range of institutions to connect directly with the Federal Reserve’s instant payment platform, it appears likely to democratize access to real-time payments across the U.S. financial ecosystem.
+The FedNow® Service aims to close that gap by enabling a broader range of institutions to connect directly with the Federal Reserve’s instant payment platform.

 If the FedNow Explorer resource is any indication, the Federal Reserve intends to make onboarding educational, with clear learning materials and technical guidance.